 Brooklyn Botanic Garden (Above)

 Venue versatility is the name of the game at the 52-acre Brooklyn Botanic Garden.
-Couples can chose to have their ceremony at the Japanese Hill-and-Pond Garden, the Italian-style Osborne Garden, or the Cranford Rose Garden before moving on to celebrate in either the Palm House (that hosts 275 guests seated), or the Atrium (that hosts 130 guests seated).
+Couples can choose to have their ceremony at the Japanese Hill-and-Pond Garden, the Italian-style Osborne Garden, or the Cranford Rose Garden before moving on to celebrate in either the Palm House (that hosts 275 guests seated) or the Atrium (that hosts 130 guests seated).
 The Patina Restaurant Group exclusively manages catering throughout the BBG, but couples must also pay a site fee to the Garden itself, which is partially donated to its preservation.

 Buttermilk Falls is a private retreat, located just 75 miles from New York City.
 It's the perfect fit for the bride and groom who love the warmth of a rustic-chic destination wedding.
 While couples can marry outdoors on the open grounds, The Barn at Buttermilk, a warm, inviting space, is versatile enough to be transformed into the epitome of country elegance.

 Wave Hill is a lush, green estate in the Bronx's Riverdale neighborhood, with 28 acres of romantic gardens, historic structures and striking views of the Hudson and New Jersey Palisades.
-A terrific choice for NYC couples who crave a gardenside celebration without leaving the confines of NYC, Wave Hill is located just 30 minutes from Midtown, and is easily accessible for guests traveling from Westchester, Connecticut and northern New Jersey.
+A terrific choice for NYC couples who crave a garden-side celebration without leaving the confines of NYC, Wave Hill is located just 30 minutes from Midtown and is easily accessible for guests traveling from Westchester, Connecticut, and northern New Jersey.

-For 13 years, Blue Hill has cultivated a reputation for refined farm-to-table cuisine, generous hospitality and elegant design at both its New York City restaurant and Blue Hill at Stone Barns, the Rockefeller barn turned Westchester locale.
-The Pocantico Hills agro-restaurant includes two separate dining spaces: a 14-seat dining room (with a reservation calendar that rivals the chicest city spots), and the elegant HayLoft space, which hosts weddings up to 260 guests.
+For 13 years, Blue Hill has cultivated a reputation for refined farm-to-table cuisine, generous hospitality, and elegant design at both its New York City restaurant and Blue Hill at Stone Barns, the Rockefeller barn turned Westchester locale.
+The Pocantico Hills agro-restaurant includes two separate dining spaces: a 14-seat dining room (with a reservation calendar that rivals the chicest city spots), and the elegant HayLoft space, which hosts weddings for up to 260 guests.

-The very latest by hotelier Andre Balazs, Locusts on Hudson is a Neo-Baroque style manor sitting on 76 acres of meadow, farm, beach and beauty about an hour and a half from Manhattan in New York's Hudson Valley.
+The very latest by hotelier Andre Balazs, Locusts on Hudson is a Neo-Baroque style manor sitting on 76 acres of meadow, farm, beach, and beauty about an hour and a half from Manhattan in New York's Hudson Valley.
 Balaz bought the property in 2004 to create a working farm that would allow him to bring local, fresh to table cuisine to The Standard Grill in NYC, but in restoring the 1941 home, he couldn't help but add the Midas touch found in his other world-famous hotels.

 Starr serves guests in multiple reception locations, including the grand-scale Garden Terrace—a classic ballroom with hand-painted murals and oversized arched windows overlooking the arboretum—for seated dinner parties of up to 350 people.
 More intimate weddings of up to 100 guests are seated in the newly-renovated Stone Mill, the city's first LEEDS certified event space, with reclaimed wood details at the bank of the Bronx River.
 Ceremonies can take place at multiple locations around the garden, with site fees varying by location.